KUNS-TV: Subchannels

-On September 23, 2024, the Portland Trail Blazers announced an agreement with Sinclair to launch Rip City Television Network, which will syndicate games over-the-air.
-Games in Seattle will air on KUNS-TV's second subchannel.
+On September 23, 2024, the Portland Trail Blazers announced an agreement with Sinclair to launch Rip City Television Network, which syndicates games over-the-air.
+Games in Seattle air on KUNS-TV's second subchannel.

 Analog-to-digital conversion

 KUNS-TV shut down its analog signal, over UHF channel 51, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal remained on its pre-transition UHF channel 50, using virtual channel 51.